soundio/sequence-json/README.md

 The Sequence format describes all times and durations in beats.
 Beat values are arbitrary, and depend on the rate of playback of a sequence.

+The Sequence format defines two data structures, a sequence and an event.

 ## Example JSON